imikimi/literate_randomizer/README.md

     $ gem install literate_randomizer

-## Usage
+## Basic Usage (global instance)

-Example:
+The simplest way to use LiterateRandomizer is the global Randommizer instance: LiterateRandomizer.global.
+Any method you invoke on LiterateRandomizer gets forwarded to this instance.
+Examples:

     require 'literate_randomizer'

-    lr = LiterateRandomizer.create

-    lr.word
+    LiterateRandomizer.word
     # => "frivolous"

-    lr.sentence
+    LiterateRandomizer.sentence
     # => "Muscular arms round opening of sorts while Lord John Roxton."

-    lr.paragraph
+    LiterateRandomizer.paragraph
     # => "Fulmination against the wandering that the woes of this.
 Particular package of the back to matchwood.
 File with hideous jaws of Southampton.
 Adventure and he.
 Skewered on to pledge."

-    puts lr.paragraphs
+    puts LiterateRandomizer.paragraphs

 The last line outputs: